Remineralizing Tooth Powder Recipe

 Notes

-However, I prefer to sprinkle a small amount on my (freshly washed!) palms and then dip my wet toothbrush to the powder on my hand.
+You can wet your toothbrush and then dip it into the jar with tooth powder, or sprinkle a small amount on my palms and then dip my wet toothbrush into the powder on my hand.

-I prefer this since our toothbrushes contain a lot of bacteria, and I don’t want to contaminate my jar of fresh tooth powder with double-dipping. 😀
+I prefer the second option since our toothbrushes contain a lot of bacteria, and I donβt want to contaminate my jar of fresh tooth powder. π

 Alternatively, you can use a spice bottle with a shaker top and sprinkle the tooth powder on the toothbrush. (just make sure the top part is plastic)